Skip to content

 This guide covers the technical mechanics of migrating between cloud storage services.
 Users are solely responsible for ensuring all content accessed, stored, or streamed through this setup is legally obtained and complies with applicable copyright laws and the terms of service of Real-Debrid, your Usenet provider, and other third-party services.
 ElfHosted provides hosting infrastructure only and does not provide, curate, or facilitate access to copyrighted content.
 See our Acceptable Use Policy for details.

-This is the soft-migrate path from a Real-Debrid + Decypharr (or Zurg) setup to Usenet + NzbDAV on ElfHosted.
-The downloader swap is straightforward; the interesting part is the cleanup of the leftover Real-Debrid library and letting the arrs re-grab from NewsNab indexers.
+This is the four-step path from a Real-Debrid + Decypharr (or Zurg) setup to Usenet + NzbDAV on ElfHosted.
+Step 1 swaps your subscription so the new Usenet-backed stack rolls in with NzbDAV preinstalled, the remaining steps refill the library from Usenet indexers.

-If you haven't read the migration overview yet, start there for the why: the May 2026 infringing_file filter, the WEB-DL / WEBRip / scene-tag breakage, the single-IP-ban risk, and the soft-migrate principle.
+If you haven't read the migration overview yet, start there for the why: Real-Debrid's single-IP concurrency limit and service reliability.
 This page is the how.

 Get your $1, 7-day free trial!